Wordpress SEO: The Only Guide You Need

 You’re welcome.

-I believe Wordpress only implements 302 redirects as default.
+I believe WordPress only implements 302 redirects as default.

 Great post, Glen – I definitely had to double-check some of my setting to make sure they are correct.